Giosafat Barbaro: Travels to Tana

 From 1436 to 1452 Barbaro traveled as a merchant to Tana on the Sea of Azov.
 During this time the Golden Horde was disintegrating due to political rivalries.

-1444 map of eastern Europe, showing various khanates, the GD of Lithuania, the republics of Novgorod and Pskov, Muscovy, Ryazan and Tver.

 The conquest of Central Asia by the Mongols had opened the Black Sea as a trading hub for goods from China, Persia, and parts of Russia.
 The Venetians settled in Soldaïa and Trebizond, but soon focused on Tana, which was better situated on both land and water trade routes.
 They would later settle in Maurocastro as well.
 Tana was the connecting point for the Danube, Polish and Persian trade routes, as well as the route beginning in Astrakhan that led to China.
 Barbaro mentioned how six or seven trade galleys came from Venice every year for the silks and spices from Astakhan as well as other goods.
 He also described annual shipments of 40,000 cattle to Central Asia and caravans with 6000 animals that went to India.
 Among the goods traded in Tana were caviar, salted fish, wine, amber, salt, grain, fur, horses, and slaves, as well as spices and silk.

 In July 1436, Barbaro started his first trip to Tana aboard one of the two trade galleys sent by the Senate of Venice.
 Barbaro's father-in-law, Arsenio Duodo (also Diedo) had been elected Consul to Tana and was also traveling on the galleys.
 The captains of the galleys initially refused to continue past Constantinople, though they eventually did reach Tana.
 Initially, Consul Duodo had to stay in Constantinople at his own expense and was not reimbursed by the Senate until two years later.
 Giosaphat Barbaro was probably not the first member of his family to travel to Tana, there are records of several members of the Barbaro family who had engaged in trade there before his arrival.